flexera-public/policy_templates/cost/aws/unused_volumes/README.md

 ### Policy savings details

 The policy includes the estimated savings.
 The estimated savings is recognized if the resource is terminated.
 Optima is used to receive the estimated savings which is the product of the most recent full day’s cost of the resource * 30.
 The savings is displayed in the Estimated Monthly Savings column.
 If the resource can not be found in Optima the value is n/a.
-The incident header includes the sum of each resource Estimated Monthly Savings in the Incident Header as Total Estimated Monthly Savings.
+The incident detail message includes the sum of each resource Estimated Monthly Savings as Total Estimated Monthly Savings.
+If the user is not having the minimum required role of `billing_center_viewer`, appropriate message is displayed in the incident detail message along with the estimated monthly savings column value as N/A in the incident table.

 ## Input Parameters